How to Update Your Home's Curb Appeal

 Create Some Symmetry

-Symmetry in general is pleasing to the human eye, and you don’t have to be a professional designer to arrange it.
+Symmetry in general is pleasing to the eye, and you don’t have to be a professional designer to arrange it.
 It’s easy and attractive scheme, so give your entryway a welcoming new look by framing your front door with two large plant holders or lining your walkway with some in ground lighting.

 Illuminate Your Yard